Entanglement entropy between tangent balls in CFT$_D$: Entanglement entropy in the tangent configuration and its half-space limit

 \section{Entanglement entropy in the tangent configuration and its half-space limit}

 In this section, we first apply the universal approach to compute the entanglement entropy in the tangent configuration.
 We then consider the half-space limit by taking the radius of one ball to infinity and evaluate the corresponding entanglement entropy.
+Finally, we consider a nonadjacent configuration in which the ball is separated from the half-space by a finite distance and evaluate the corresponding entanglement entropy.